US allows emergency COVID-19 vaccine in bid to end pandemic :: WRAL.com

 And China and Russia didn’t wait for final-stage tests before beginning vaccinations with some homegrown shots.

-A Centers for Disease Control and Prevention advisory committee is poised to recommend who's first in line.
-Expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
+The government still is hammering out final recommendations, but expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
 U.S. authorities don’t expect enough for the general population before spring, and that's assuming there are no manufacturing glitches.

 Emergency use means the vaccine still is experimental.
 Most important for would-be recipients to know: